 Shizhao Tea Trails

 Shizhao is a small tea farming community roughly 40 minutes by bus from Alishan National Forest Recreation Area.
 The town itself is not nearly as lovely as neighboring Fengqihu, and only has a handful of shops and restaurants.
-However, what sets Shizhao apart from other hikes on this list is that the trails run through beautiful tea plantations.
+However, what sets Shizhao apart from other Taiwan hiking trails on this list is that all the trails run through beautiful tea plantations.

 There are a few tea trails in Shizhao, but I highly recommend the Mist Trail.
 The staircase is well maintained, and although it isn’t nearly as steep as Elephant Mountain’s, you’ll feel the workout afterward!
 There are two trailheads, one at the bottom of the mountain and one at the top.
 So either way, you will have to go uphill at some point.